-Also, because paper bags are not as strong as plastic, people may use two or three bags inside each other.
-Paper bags cannot normally be re-used, and will disintegrate if wet.
+In addition, paper bags are not as strong as plastic, which means people use more bags.
+They also tear easily so cannot normally be re-used, and they will disintegrate if wet.

 No. Long-term re-usable shopping bags are not the answer.
 They are much thicker and more expensive, and a large number of them would be required for the weekly shopping of an average family.
 They are not hygienic unless cleaned after each use.
 Whilst sometimes called “Bags for Life” they have a limited life, depending on the treatment they receive, and become a very durable problem when discarded.

-Refuse sacks, which consumers buy in rolls at the shop, and use for disposal of their ordinary household waste.
+- Refuse sacks, which consumers buy in rolls at the shop, and use for disposal of their ordinary household

-Aprons, for the protection of garments, in the home, hospitals, restaurants, workshops etc.
+- Aprons, for the protection of garments, in the home, hospitals, restaurants, workshops

-Plastic sheeting for a variety of applications in agriculture and horticulture.
+- Plastic sheeting for a variety of applications in agriculture and

 More products will become available in due course.

-Oxo-biodegradable plastic can be tested according to American Standard ASTM D6954-04 for Plastics that Degrade in the Environment by a Combination of Oxidation and Biodegradation.
+Oxo-biodegradable plastic is tested according to American Standard ASTM D6954 for Plastics that Degrade in the Environment by a Combination of Oxidation and Biodegradation.
 Also, according to British Standard 8472, or UAE Standard 5009 of 2009, or the French Accord T51-808.

 The French Standards organisation, AFNOR, has also published XP T 54-980, for oxo-biodegradable plastics in agriculture.